netzkolchose/django-computedfields/docs/optimization.rst

 by the corresponding `select_related` calls.
 This also works for multiple FETCHs, multiple computed fields on one model and over several n:1 relations.

-Of course this does not come for free - multiple n:1 relations put into `select_related` will let grow the JOIN table rather quick, and the entries for multiple computed fields will even stack on the final queryset, thus the DBMS might struggle to get it done if applied all over the place.
-This is also the reason, why it is not done automatically by :mod:`django-computedfields`.
+Of course this does not come for free - multiple n:1 relations put into `select_related` will grow the JOIN table rather quick, and the entries for multiple computed fields will even stack on the final queryset, thus the DBMS might struggle to get it done if applied all over the place.
+This is also the reason, why it is not done automatically.

 1:n relations - `prefetch_related`